 - Pharmacological support and consistent monitoring of medication doses to ensure maximum effectiveness

 In addition to these approaches, Rose Hill Center in Holly, Michigan, offers so much more.
-Our Residential Rehabilitation Program allows residents to engage in fun and rewarding activities.
+Our Residential Rehabilitation Services allows residents to engage in fun and rewarding activities.
 In the process, they also learn critical life skills.

 Moreover, this hands-on setting lets you try out the coping skills you’ve learned.
 In some situations, the activities reinforce that the skills are working well.
 Sometimes, however, you notice that some triggers are still there.
 In these circumstances, the closeness of the therapist is vital to provide additional behavioral assistance.

 What to Expect from a Residential Services with a Qualified Care Provider